Spectrum of pure $R^2$ gravity: full Hamiltonian analysis: Perturbations around other singular backgrounds

 The three spacetimes considered in sections~\ref{subsec: Linear perturbations}, \ref{sec: Schwarzschild spacetime}, and~\ref{ref: Radiation-dominated cosmological spacetime} are just special instances of traceless-Ricci spacetimes, with the first one being Ricci-flat.
 Some further examples~\cite{Stephani:2003,Griffiths:2009dfa,Muller:2009bw} of exact Ricci-flat spacetimes are Kerr spacetime (and Taub-NUT spacetime that generalizes it), Kasner spacetime, and pp-wave spacetime; all of them are exact vacuum solutions of pure~$R^2$ theory and exhibit an empty spectrum of linearised perturbations.

 \paragraph{Canonical structure of linearised perturbations.} Shifting the variables as in~(\ref{BackgroundSplit}), and retaining only quadratic terms in the canonical action gives

-where throughtout we tacitly shifted and rescaled the perturbation of the Lagrange multiplier~$\delta \lambda_{ij}$ to absorb all the traceless parts of~$\delta\rho^{ij}$.
+where throughout we tacitly shifted and rescaled the perturbation of the Lagrange multiplier~$\delta \lambda_{ij}$ to absorb all the traceless parts of~$\delta\rho^{ij}$.
 The linearised Hamiltonian and momentum constraints are now given by

 and the linearised primary traceless constraint reads

 The quadratic canonical Hamiltonian density that governs the dynamics of linearized perturbations,

 is composed of second variations of the primary constraints,